Chicago Trademark Registration

 Another reason it is important to consult an attorney and register a trademark is that is gives a Chicago-based business the ability to protect its trademark outside of Chicago and Illinois.
 If a company starts using a trademark and fails to register it, then it may be unable to stop new companies from opening up with similar names in other geographic locations.
 A federal trademark registration allows the owner to protect its rights throughout the United States and anyone using the trademark after the trademark registers cannot claim that it “didn’t know” about the registered trademark.

 The most important reason to protect and register your trademark is that exclusive trademark rights allow you to stop anyone in the United States from selling similar products or services under a similar name.
-This allows businesses to invest in their names and build brands that stands for their companies’ quality goods and services.
+This allows businesses (chicago based or not) to invest in their names and build brands that stands for their companies’ quality goods and services.
 It means that customers would know that when see the name and walk into the store, they are getting high-quality, curated services from a Chicago-based business, not a cheap knock-off.
 With a registered trademark, a company can enforce its trademark against infringers and counterfeiters and ensure that the money and hard-work spent on its brand is not wasted.

 A trademark protects anything that represents your company to your customers—names, phrases, words, and symbols are the most common, but colors, sounds—even smells—can be trademarks.
 A distinctive trademark allows you to separate your company from your competitors and allows you to stop competitors from using a similar trademark.
 However, simply selecting a trademark is not enough – you need to research, register, and protect your trademark, starting with conducting a professional search and registering your trademark with the United States Patent and Trademark Office.